![]() | PIM & Chintaro Cloud Integration Guide | ![]() |

 3. Assign a Default Inspection Type

-During the import, PIM will use the default Inspection Type set in PIM Settings > PIM Admin > Inspection Type, such as Routine or PCR (Property Condition Report).
+During import, PIM will use the default Inspection Type set in PIM Settings > PIM Admin > Inspection Type, such as Routine or PCR (Property Condition Report).

 Importing Your Inspections Into PIM